 The Papal Audiences are every Wednesday and last from one to two hours.
 You can request your reservation by phone or fax and you need to collect your ticket at the Bronze Door on Monday morning or Tuesday all day.
 The Audience takes place on Saint Peter’s Square in summer and in the Audience Hall in winter.

 If you can’t make it for the Audience but still want to see the Pope, he appears from his window every Sunday at noon for about half an hour.
 Just show up in the square for a short speech and his blessing.

 7. Charlemagne was crowned here

-History buffs will certainly know that Emperor Charlemagne was crowned in Saint Peter's Basilica in December 25th, 800 at the presence of Pope Leo III, but probably not many are aware that the huge red porphyry disc where he kneeled for the occasion is still kept at the entrance.
+History buffs will certainly know that Emperor Charlemagne was crowned in Saint Peter’s Basilica in December 25th, 800 in the presence of Pope Leo III.
+However, probably not many people are aware that the huge red porphyry disc where he kneeled for the occasion is still kept at the entrance.